Economy of Madhya Pradesh: Dewas

 In recent years, the modern industry has taken off in Dewas in a big way.
 The growth is the industry sector has given jobs to local factories.
 At the same time, traditional crafts / Handicrafts as Mojri (Shoes), Synthetic Carpets, leather works (begs, belts, ladies' purses, shoes, coats, briefcases, etc.) remain important in the economy.
 Agriculture (especially Soybean, wheat, gram) is also the source of the economy.
 Many high tech industries have been set up for oil extraction from Soyabean.
 To control the Indian economy, BANK NOTE PRESS, a Central Government Organization for the printing of Indian Currency is also situated here.

 The nominal GDP of the district was estimated at Rs.
-26,439 crores in 2020-21.
+26,439 crores in 2020–21.

+Rewa

+The economy of the Rewa district in Madhya Pradesh is characterized by its strong cement industry, including the Jaypee Rewa Cement Plant, and its agricultural sector, which focuses on crops like soybeans.
+While the region boasts significant natural attractions like the rare white tigers, waterfalls such as Chachai Falls and Bahuti Falls, and historical sites, its economy is still developing.
+In 2019-20, the Rewa district reported a Gross Domestic Product (GDP) of Rs.
+24,87,214 lakhs at current prices.

-Foreign Trade
+Foreign trade

 The major merchandise exports from Madhya Pradesh during the year 2021 were: